Originally published: Oct 16th/2018; Updated: June 11th/2019

 My newborn baby has colic – can it be my breast milk?

-Probiotics might also be indicated in babies with colic.
-Some evidence support the strain L. reuteri DSM 17938 to alleviate symptoms of colic in infants.
+Probiotics may help babies with colic.
+Some evidence supports the strain L. reuteri DSM 17938 to help symptoms of colic in infants.

 A change in the mom’s diet or a change in formula might be helping infants with colic

 These are the most commonly asked about topics and questions from our clients.
 If you are struggling with your unique circumstances and need help, contact us so we can help you figure out the right help for you!